-Source: adapted from a letter written by Johannes Möller, president of Agri SA, to the Minister of the Department of Water Affairs
+Source: adapted from a letter written by Johannes Möller, at the time of being president of Agri SA, to the Minister of the Department of Water Affairs

 Source: http://en.wikipedia.org/wiki/Irrigation (adapted); “Irrigation Basic’s, an article by Johannes Maree (contact him at johannesmaree at absamail dot co dot za)

 Computer Software for Farmers

 Irrigation scheduling is defined as the correct amount of water being applied to a crop at the correct time.
 We have only a limited resource of water, which should be utilised in the most efficient way possible.
 By optimising scheduling principles we can:

 - Create ideal air-water balance

 - Prevent soil compaction

 - Promote root development